RuneKR/ords-fhir/README.md

 There are two layers:
 * Route based
 * Database based

 A [wiki page](https://github.com/MedSolve/ords-fhir/wiki/Creating-middleware) is created where these layers is described thoroughly.
-The point about these layers is that middleware can be added to run at a specific order when a request is made.
+The point about these layers is that middleware can be added to run at a specific order when a request is made and thereby change or add functionality to ORDS.

 ## Configuration
 Minor configuration such as what port ORDS should run at and how much data a client can upload to the server can also be configured.
 These can be set either when ORDS is instantiated or via process variables.
 More can be read at the [wiki page](https://github.com/MedSolve/ords-fhir/wiki/Configuration)